-Activity to try this week: Qı lestions to Ask Your Child : -Practice counting a collection of about 20 objects.
+Activity to try this week:

+-Practice counting a collection of about 20 objects.
 It could be buttons, beads, rocks, dried pasta- whatever you have!
-Model for your child how to count the What number is that?
-Can you find the number 3 in our house?
-4?
-How do you write a number collection, moving each object into a seperate pile as you count and saying each number clearly.
+Model for your child how to count the collection, moving each object into a seperate pile as you count and saying each number clearly.
 Then have them try.
 You can add or take away objects for more of a challenge.
-4?
-Can you count these for me?
-How do you know which ones you counted?